 The good news is it's hard to make a mistake here.
 As the father of the Arts & Crafts movement, Morris designs work in later Arts & Crafts homes.
 De Morgan and Mackintosh transition from Arts & Crafts to Art Nouveau.
 Medieval tiles work because Morris and Ruskin, like other Victorians, were fascinated with medieval culture, Chaucer, tales of Camelot and the Holy Grail.
 Tumbled marble tiles, originally handcut from slab and only owned by kings and emperors, can work in traditional homes, classic Victorian homes, or Arts & Crafts homes.
 The customer photos Kitchen Tile Installations show some beautiful marriages of stone, glass, and ceramic subway field tile with period accent tiles.

 Decorative Tile.
-Tiles here are decorative tile with a William Morris twist: the intention of elevating decorative arts to the level of fine art.
+Tiles here are decorative tile with a William Morris twist: the intention of elevating the decorative arts to the level of fine art.
 Decorative tile means, at its essence, that you can't walk, ice skate, or use it for industrial utility.
 Tiles for those purposes have a different rating, and these aren't that.
 You can install them in kitchens as a border or backsplash, bathroom showers and baths, as fireplace overmantels or side panels.
+You can use it on your hearth if you wear socks, but not your golf cleats.
 I have one type of blank that is suitable for a garden, if you live in a temperate climate and install it in a protected area like Morris's Pilgrim's Rest porch.
 If you live where the weather can be extreme, then relief tiles made for exterior application are safer.

 From there, tiles here are either Victorian / Arts & Crafts Reproduction tile (Morris, De Morgan, Morris & Co. tiles) or Art tile (Glasgow School, Pre-Raphaelite, Medieval).
 Most decoratiave tile here is Victorian, even the Arts & Crafts tile, although some tiles, such as the bluer and white De Morgan ships or William Morris daisies are more what people think of when they think of Victorian tiles.